 Single-file restarts will be in effect at all 2017 events.
 Following a yellow- or red-ﬂag condition, the following procedures will be used to resume racing under green-ﬂag conditions:

 - After the starter gives the “one lap to go” before return to green-flag conditions signal, cars must line up in single-file formation with no gaps or lagging between cars.
 For restarts with 15 laps or less remaining, cars not on the lead lap will be moved to the rear of the field.

 - The leader of the ﬁeld under the yellow condition is required to maintain pace lap speed until reaching a designated point (restart cone) where the leader is required to accelerate smoothly back to racing speed and the green condition will be declared.

 - The restart cone is usually located between the final turn and the start-finish line on an oval or the ﬁnal two turns of a road or street course and is marked with a bright orange cone (usually on the top of the outside wall of the track).

 - If the leader or any other car accelerates before the restart cone, the restart may be waved off and/or cars may be penalized.

 - All cars must maintain their respective track positions until the green condition is declared.

 - If the leader does not accelerate at the restart cone, the starter will show the green ﬂag to the ﬁeld to accelerate.

-- The Race Director in his discretion shall determine the type and timing of any penalty he deems appropriate to the orderly conduct of the race.
+- The race director shall determine the type and timing of any penalty as deemed appropriate to the orderly conduct of the race.